Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Answer: D

-• For 10 or less cigarettes, nondrug measures like Cognitive behavioral therapy is the first choice.
+- For 10 or fewer cigarettes, nondrug measures like Cognitive behavioral therapy is the first choice.

-• Here, the answer is a Nicotine patch as CBT is not given in the option and JT underwent jaw surgery.
+- Here, the answer is a Nicotine patch, as CBT is not given as an option, and JT underwent jaw surgery.
 So she cannot be recommended gum or lozenges

 Click here to see the answer